 - the person suffered special damage or material damage such as financial loss, physical injury or mental injury.

 Nyoni v Shire of Kellerberrin FCAFC 59 is a recent example of a Shire and its CEO seeking to act in the best interests of its community, but being found to have stepped across this tortious line.

-In that case, the Shire and CEO had concerns regarding Mr Nyoni’s operation of Kellerberrin’s only pharmacy.
-Following the disconnection of electricity to the pharmacy, the CEO made a complaint on behalf of the Shire to the Pharmaceutical Council and the Department of Health alerting them to the disconnection.
-Following the discovery that the disconnection was an error, the CEO failed to notify these bodies that the disconnection was not due to any fault of Mr Nyoni.
+In that case, the Shire and the former CEO had concerns regarding Mr Nyoni’s operation of Kellerberrin’s only pharmacy.
+Following the disconnection of electricity to the pharmacy, the former CEO made a complaint on behalf of the Shire to the Pharmaceutical Council and the Department of Health alerting them to the disconnection.
+Following the discovery that the disconnection was an error, the former CEO failed to notify these bodies that the disconnection was not due to any fault of Mr Nyoni.

-The Full Court found that this conduct was part of a continuing campaign by the Shire and the CEO to persuade the various bodies regulating Mr Nyoni’s pharmacy practice either to withhold benefits from, or impose sanctions against, Mr Nyoni so that he would cease to operate the pharmacy and be replaced by another pharmacist.
-The CEO was found to have acted maliciously, an intent also attributed to the Shire as his employer, so as to cause economic and reputational harm to Mr Nyoni.
+The Full Court found that this conduct was part of a continuing campaign by the Shire and the former CEO to persuade the various bodies regulating Mr Nyoni’s pharmacy practice either to withhold benefits from, or impose sanctions against, Mr Nyoni so that he would cease to operate the pharmacy and be replaced by another pharmacist.
+The former CEO was found to have acted maliciously, an intent also attributed to the Shire as his employer, so as to cause economic and reputational harm to Mr Nyoni.
 Therefore, the CEO exercising the Shire’s power to make a complaint was for an ulterior and improper purpose and was a misuse of power.

-The Full Court determined that the damages payable by the Shire and the CEO personally to Mr Nyoni should be determined by the primary judge.
+The Full Court determined that the damages payable by the Shire and the former CEO personally to Mr Nyoni should be determined by the primary judge.
 However, this has been deferred pending the outcome of an application for leave to appeal to the High Court.

 Local governments and officers can take the following lessons from the decision: